jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

   (c)
   (ca) to establish and continue a service to be called the Aviation Security Service:
   (d) to investigate and review civil aviation accidents and incidents in its capacity as the responsible safety and security authority, subject to the limitations set out in section 14(3) of the Transport Accident Investigation Commission Act 1990:
-  (e) to notify the Transport Accident Investigation Commission in accordance with section 27 of this Act of accidents and incidents notified to the Authority:
+  (e) to notify the Transport Accident Investigation Commission in accordance with section 27 of accidents and incidents notified to the Authority:
   (f) to maintain and preserve records and documents relating to activities within the civil aviation system, and in particular to maintain the New Zealand Register of Aircraft and the Civil Aviation Registry:
   (g) to ensure the collection, publication, and provision of charts and aeronautical information, and to enter into arrangements with any other person or organisation to collect, publish, and distribute such charts and information:
   (h) to provide to the Minister such information and advice as the Minister may from time to time require: